Elpeeko, formerly known as the Lincoln Printing Company, has gone into Creditors’ Voluntary Liquidation (CVL).

 He claims that cash flow issues and a competitive market contributed to the company’s unfortunate financial state.

-“The reasons the directors attributed the failure of the business included a decrease in turnover leading to shortage of cashflow.
+“The reasons the directors attributed the failure of the business included a decrease in turnover leading to the shortage of cash flow.

 “The company had insufficient resources available to enable investment or development into other areas of printing and it found itself unable to cope with increased competition in the marketplace.”